John Henry Browne

 A&HE 4556: Seminar for Inservice Teachers

-A required course for 34 and 35-point M.A. students, this seminar is designed to support practicing teachers as they compose and expand their teaching lives.
-The seminar will provide teachers with a community of colleagues with whom they can build and explore professional growth in the areas of instructional strategies, pedagogy, and the critical issues of contemporary teaching, as well as an opportunity to reflect and discuss issues of concern.
+This seminar is designed to support practicing teachers as they compose and expand their teaching lives.
+The seminar will provide teachers with a community of colleagues with whom they can explore instructional strategies, pedagogy, and the challenges of contemporary teaching.
+This course is ordinarily offered online for students in the INSTEP MA program only.
 Offered fall semester only.